BaranziniLab/nasa_spokesig_api/README.md

 Provide data paths to the *data* section of the config file.

 Note: *column_mapping_file* in the *data* section of the config file should be named as a **.tsv** file.
 Its okay even if you don't have this file.
 This will be generated later.
+Now, just give a name (along with the path) that you want this file to be called.

 Then: